odrevet/kingdomino_score/README.md

 # kingdomino Score

-Calculate kingdomino score by entering the board !
+Calculate your "Kingdomino" and "Kingdomino Age of Giants" score easily

 # Top menu buttons